The Justice Collective: The Peace Collective

 In October 2014, many members of the Justice Collective reconvened as The Peace Collective, a fund-raising recording of the Farm's 1990 hit "All Together Now" in aid of the British Red Cross and the Shorncliffe Trust.
 The new track featured a backing choir of schoolboy footballers from the Premier League and German Bundesliga plus a number of music acts including Clean Bandit, Engelbert Humperdinck, the Proclaimers, Gorgon City, Suzi Quatro, Jona Lewie, Alexandra Burke, Julian Lennon, Paul Potts, Jane McDonald, David Gray, Gabrielle, Mick Jones, Tommy Scott, Holly Johnson, and many more.
-The track was released on 14 December 2014.
+The track was produced by Simon Britton and released on 14 December 2014.